 Calendar.
 Many children like to know what is going on, what day it is, how many days until __.
 Give them their own calendar so they can plan everything out.

 Photo Album.
 Little ones love looking at pictures of family members and themselves doing things or at special places.
 Costco and digital photo sites let you create a photo book of all the special people and special things your child has encountered.

 Bird Feeder and Seed.
 Having a bird feeder outside a window to watch is very entertaining for kids and helps pique their interest in wildlife.
 You can also encourage them to recognize bird species and develop a lifelong interest!

 Artwork Picture Frame.
 Displaying our children’s artwork is important and also very fun.
 But the fridge tends to get filled up, and parents at times feel guilty for throwing anything away.
-An art cabinet hangs on the wall and allows you to change pictures out when a new masterpiece is created while storing old favorites.. up to 50 pieces!
+A storage frame hangs on the wall and allows you to change pictures out when a new masterpiece is created while storing old favorites.. up to 50 pieces!